devarops/RepRes_Blog/what_is_reproducible_research.md

 ## Conclusion

-Reproducible Research makes it easy for us to collaborate with other researchers.
-The practices of Reproducible Research include sharing the source code, raw data, and computing environment that we used to produce our results.
-In addition, we automate the entire workflow: data acquisition, processing and analysis; the export of figures and tables; the update of the technical report.
-This automation assures us that other researchers can reproduce our results and that we can easily collaborate with them.
+Reproducible Research is more than just reproducing results.
+The true value of Reproducible Research is collaboration.
+Simulataneoulsy adopting automation and reproducible research practices will allow you and your collegues to advance quickly through every stage of the research process, from the raw data to the final draft.

 ## References